Kaiyang-Chen/ARF-Group/README.md

 Chatting Manager supports establishing chats between buyers and sellers.
 After the buyer searches for a product and gets the owner's username, the front-end sends the username to Chatting Manager so that this module creates a chatting session between the buyer and the seller.
 Each side of the chatting session may choose to create/post chat/get chat/delete session.

+Cart.
+The cart is used as shopping carts for users.
+Users can add products into their shopping cart and check out from there.
+Alipay SDK is used.

+Payment.
+The payment system is used to pay for products.
+For now, it will provide a sandbox Alipay link which cannot be paid for real if the account does not have enough money remaining.
+The current system is simply a prototype, considering that real payment via Alipay requires examination and approval from Alibaba.

-The display of the AR model is done through ARCore SDK for Android which is handled by the front-end device.
+AR.
+The AR system is used to generate and display AR models of products.
+The model generation is based on the uploaded video, and the display of AR models is implemented using Android AR Core.The display of the AR model is done through ARCore SDK for Android which is handled by the front-end device.

 ## APIs and Controller